skebi69/IntroBash/PITCHME.md

 ---
 ### Topics
 -   Why script? |
--   She Bang - Not Ricky Martin (see - I told you I was old) |
+-   She-Bang - Not Ricky Martin (see - I told you I was old) |
 -   Variables |
 -   Special variables |
 -   User input |